 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
+Check out the Flip Japan Games here! |

-Things to do in Nihonbashi
+Things to Do in Nihonbashi

 Nihonbashi Kirin Statues 日本橋麒麟像